Grabstertv/Blueprint-Quick-Setup/README.md

 - badabing badaboom

 ### Disclaimer
-Some of the code was written by ChatGPT, modified by myself.
+Some of the code was written with ChatGPT, modified by myself.
 Feel free to make changes to it and create a pull request to improve the automation!